tanykim/quantify-your-year/README.md

-# activity-log
+# Quantify Your Year
-Calendar-based visualization of one kind of activity
+Calendar-based visualization of one kind of activity over the course of a calendar year

 ## URL and Datasets
 The URL would be ```your_project_address/#/[AUTHOR]-[ACTIVITY_TOPIC]-[YEAR]```.